Colorado Buffaloes play the Arizona State Sun Devils on 5-game win streak | WTOP News

 Boulder, Colorado; Thursday, 9 p.m.
 EST

-BOTTOM LINE: Colorado is looking to build upon its five-game win streak with a victory against Arizona State.
+BOTTOM LINE: Colorado heads into a matchup against Arizona State as winners of five consecutive games.

 The Buffaloes have gone 11-4 in home games.
-Colorado is 4-3 when it turns the ball over less than its opponents and averages 13.4 turnovers per game.
+Colorado scores 70.3 points and has outscored opponents by 4.3 points per game.

-The teams meet for the 10th time in conference play this season.
-The Buffaloes won 75-57 in the last matchup on Jan.
-16. Jabari Walker led the Buffaloes with 18 points, and Jalen Graham led the Sun Devils with 16 points.
+The teams square off for the 10th time in conference play this season.
+The Buffaloes won the last matchup 75-57 on Jan.
+16. Jabari Walker scored 18 points points to help lead the Buffaloes to the win.

-TOP PERFORMERS: Walker is averaging 14.5 points and 9.2 rebounds for the Buffaloes.
-Keeshawn Barthelemy is averaging 7.3 points over the last 10 games for Colorado.
+TOP PERFORMERS: Keeshawn Barthelemy is shooting 34.0% from beyond the arc with 1.3 made 3-pointers per game for the Buffaloes, while averaging 11 points.
+Walker is averaging 11.3 points and 6.9 rebounds over the last 10 games for Colorado.

-DJ Horne averages 2.5 made 3-pointers per game for the Sun Devils, scoring 12.3 points while shooting 36.3% from beyond the arc.
-Marreon Jackson is averaging 8.2 points over the past 10 games for Arizona State.
+Marreon Jackson is averaging 10 points, 3.9 assists and 1.5 steals for the Sun Devils.
+Jalen Graham is averaging 8.1 points over the last 10 games for Arizona State.

 LAST 10 GAMES: Buffaloes: 6-4, averaging 69.6 points, 33.7 rebounds, 13.7 assists, 5.0 steals and 3.0 blocks per game while shooting 45.4% from the field.
 Their opponents have averaged 66.3 points per game.